 where $\phi$ is the azimuthal angle of the particle momentum and \vn\ and $\Psi_{n}$ are the magnitude and phase of the $n^{\mathrm{th}}$-order anisotropy, see Refs.~\cite{HION-2011-01,HION-2016-06} and references therein.

 Because of their hydrodynamic origin in nucleus-nucleus (\NucNuc) collisions, such long-range correlations were not expected in smaller colliding systems such as proton--nucleus~($p$+A) or proton--proton~(\pp) collisions, where collective phenomena were not commonly expected to develop.
 However, measurements by CMS showed the presence of such long-range correlations, known as the ``ridge,'' in high-multiplicity \pp collisions~\cite{CMS-QCD-10-002}.
 Further investigations by ATLAS~\cite{HION-2015-09,HION-2015-14,HION-2016-01} have demonstrated that these long-range correlations in \pp collisions are produced from single-particle anisotropies similar to those in heavy-ion collisions.
 These long-range correlations have been interpreted as evidence of collective effects similar to those seen in heavy-ion collisions.
-However, some authors have proposed that the ridge is primarily composed of hard partons scattering off of a dense gluonic state~\cite{Dumitru:2010iy,Dusling:2012iga,Gotsman:2017ifr,Dusling:2017aot,Altinoluk:2020wpf}, implying that much of the correlation structure associated with the ridge should be associated with hard- or semi-hard scattering processes.
+However, some authors have proposed that the ridge primarily results from correlated production of partons in the presence of dense gluonic initial states (i.e. the GLASMA)~\cite{Dumitru:2010iy,Dusling:2012iga,Gotsman:2017ifr,Dusling:2017aot,Altinoluk:2020wpf}, implying that much of the correlation structure associated with the ridge should be associated with hard- or semi-hard scattering processes.
 Previous measurements~\cite{HION-2017-11} have shown that the ridge is unmodified in \pp\ collisions producing a $Z$ boson, but no direct measurement in \pp\ collisions of the correlation between jets or their fragments and the underlying event has yet been performed, while such a correlation has been observed in \pPb\ collisions~\cite{HION-2018-20,ALICE:2022cwa}.